 - Clarification on where the SAM process had failed and what processes and governance was needed to retain control following the ELP exercise

 - On–going help and expertise with managing and optimizing their Oracle licensing.

 Though the process had identified a dangerous lack of control and a significant exposure of $1.3M (USD), with the help of Certero’s SAM and contractual expertise, options were identified to maximize interpretations of the many bespoke clauses within the contact and draw upon the Certero for Oracle solutions’ detailed insights into usage, to mitigate large portions of the potential exposure.

 An opportunity was also identified to reduce this exposure through an agreement in place with a parent company, all of which combined to reduce the $1.3m financial exposure by 84%.
-As the customer did not have any Oracle licensing expertise, this represents a saving of over $1M USD that they would have almost certainly had to pay had they been audited and not invested in help from Certero.
+As the customer did not have any Oracle licensing expertise, this represents a saving that they would have almost certainly had to pay had they been audited and not invested in help from Certero.

 As the business was looking for the most cost–efficient way to address the issue and move into a position of sustained control, this was evidently achieved and achieved quickly and painlessly in under 3 months.
 Having the required Oracle ‘Knowledge & Detail’ provided directly by a true, independent SAM Partner in Certero.
 This allowed the business to keep the Certero for Oracle solution in place for continued, real–time BI and reporting, whilst also having a documented and communicated understanding of Oracle contract and obligations.

 The Certero Managed Service then went on to assist with implementing and testing internal Policies & Procedures for on–going Governance & Control over Oracle licensing, with or without the continued service.